 Bleach is a powerful sanitizing agent, but it can also cause damage when you use it at full strength.
 That’s why we dilute it first.

-If possible, take your rig for a short drive before letting it sit for a few hours.
+If possible, plan it for a day that you have a long drive.
 Driving around for a couple of miles can slosh the sanitizing mixture around to help ensure that as much of the fresh water system as possible gets treatment.

 7. Drain Your Fresh Water Tank and Flush the System with Fresh Water